 Reconsideration & Disaster Waiver Requests

-CMS will also provide IRFs an opportunity to request a waiver from the program’s reporting requirements in the event the IRF is unable to submit quality data due to extraordinary circumstances beyond their control.
-For the FY 2014 Payment Determination, the facility must submit a request for a waiver through the reconsideration process, addressed below.
+CMS will also provide all IRFs an opportunity to request a waiver from the program’s reporting requirements in the event the facility is/was unable to submit quality data due to extraordinary circumstances beyond their control.
+The IRF must submit a request for a waiver through the disaster waiver process (also found in this notice), within thirty (30) days of the date of the disaster or extraordinary circumstance.

 Reconsideration Request Process

-For payment determination FY 2014, IRFs are required to collect the following quality measures from October 1, 2012 through December 31, 2012, and submit the data according to the requirements outlined in the FY 2012 IRF Prospective Payment System (PPS) Final Rule:
+For payment determination FY 2015, IRFs were required to collect the following quality measures from January 1, 2013 through December 31, 2013, and submit the data according to the requirements outlined in the CY 2013 Hospital OPPS/ASC Final Rule:

-- Catheter-Associated Urinary Tract Infection (CAUTI) data (NQF #0138) to the CDC National Healthcare Safety Network (NHSN)
+- NHSN Catheter-Associated Urinary Tract Infection (CAUTI) Outcome Measure (NQF #0138) via the CDC National Healthcare Safety Network (NHSN)

-- Percent of Residents with Pressure Ulcers That Are New or Worsened (short-stay) (NQF #0678) via the CMS Quality Improvement Evaluation System (QIES)
+- Application of Percent of Residents or Patients with Pressure Ulcers That Are New or Worsened (short-stay) (NQF #0678) via the CMS Quality Improvement Evaluation System (QIES)

-The deadline to submit the data for these measures was May 15, 2013.
-For IRFs found to be non-compliant with the quality reporting requirements, CMS will provide a letter of non-compliance to the IRF, along with instructions to request reconsideration.
-IRFs that believe they have been identified for this payment reduction in error and believe they are in compliance with the quality data reporting requirements may submit a request for reconsideration to CMS within 30 days from the date of the notification of non-compliance.
-CMS will not accept any requests that are submitted after the 30 day deadline.
+The deadline to submit the data for these measures was May 15, 2014.
+As previously mentioned above, IRFs found to be non-compliant with the quality reporting requirements will receive a letter of non-compliance along with instructions for requesting reconsideration of this decision.
+Facilities identified for this payment reduction that disagree with this decision, may submit a request for reconsideration to CMS within thirty (30) days from the date of the non-compliance notification letter.
+CMS will not accept any requests that are submitted after the thirty (30) day deadline.

 Create a Reconsideration Request

-Reconsideration forms will not be available to IRFs.
-IRFs will be required to submit a reconsideration request to CMS via e-mail that must include the following information:
+Reconsideration forms are not available to IRFs.
+Instead facilities are required to submit a reconsideration request to CMS via e-mail that must include the following information:

 - IRF CMS Certification Number (CCN)